-Revenues are recorded when earned and expenses are recorded when a liability is incurred, regardless of the timing of related cash flows.
+Revenues are recorded when earned, and expenses are recorded when a liability is incurred, regardless of the timing of related cash flows.
 Grants and similar items are recognized as revenue as soon as all eligibility requirements have been met.
-The accompanying statement of revenues and expenses demonstrates the degree to which the direct expenses of a given function are offset by program revenues.
+The accompanying statements of revenues, expenses and changes in net position demonstrate the degree to which the direct expenses of a given function are offset by program revenues.
 Direct expenses are those that are clearly identifiable within a specific function.
 Program revenues primarily include charges to students or others who enroll or directly benefit from services that are provided by a particular function.
 Items not meeting the definition of program revenues are instead reported as general revenues.

 The College has determined that it functions as a business-type activity as defined by GASB.
-The effect of inter-fund activity has been eliminated from these financial statements.
-The basic financial statements and required supplementary information for general-purpose governments consist of management's discussion and analysis; basic financial statements, including the College's discretely presented component units, and required supplementary information.
-The College presents statements of net position, revenues and expenses, changes in net position, and cash flows on a combined college-wide basis.
+The effect of interfund activity has been eliminated from these financial statements.
+The basic financial statements and required supplementary information for general-purpose governments consist of management's discussion and analysis, basic financial statements, including the College's discretely presented component units, and required supplementary information.
+The College presents statements of net position, revenues, expenses and changes in net position and cash flows on a combined college-wide basis.